 New for 2018 Departures:

-For the Houston gateways: FRA and ESP students were ticketed round-trip to their final destination upon arrival.
+- For the Dallas gateway: FRA and ESP students were ticketed round-trip to their final destination upon arrival.
 This means that they will fly home directly from your HDS airport on 26 JUN and not travel to Houston for Departure Day.

 Please contact your Regional Travel and Logistics Coordinator (RTLC) should you have any questions regarding travel, site locations, program releases or other travel related issues.
 The RTLCs are: